Ginger Spiced Molasses Cookies

 - 1 large egg

-- In a medium bowl, whisk together flour, baking soda, salt, ginger, allspice, and pepper.
+- In a medium bowl, whisk together flour, baking soda, salt, ginger, allspice, cinnamon and pepper.

 - Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.